House Bathroom Ideas

 Bath in a shower

-Here’s our preliminary 3D design – which we’ve done primarily for space planning.
+Our preliminary 3D design – which we’ve done primarily for space planning, shows how we are intending to create the layout.
 In the design we’ve moved the bath under the window, built a plinth for the shower and moved the basin and toilet nearer to the door on opposite sides of the room.
 We then started to think about doubling up boxing-in for pipes as useful shelves and alcoves.